raspberrypilearning/lego-data-dash/en/step_6.md

     minute = int(((angle - (30*hour))/30)*60) #calculate the minutes by working out the decimal remainder as a portion of 60 mins

     if angle == 0:
         print("Choose a time on the clock!
-Flip the switch closed for am, open for pm!")
+Press the button to switch between am and pm!")
     else:
         print(f'The time is ' + (str(hour).zfill(2)) +':'+(str(minute).zfill(2)) +' ' + meridian)
     sleep(1)